alcinnz/Project-Scavange/affiliated/video search.md

 * Blender Cloud - a superb studio to source animations from
 * Internet Archive - mostly for public domain content

 What I do know however is that I would have to curate the collection to cull the low-quality items.
+Also in order to make my catalogue as large as possible, I will outsource the actual purchase of movies to however the artist or distributor wants to sell it.

 ## Target Audience
 While some of my users would be like me and seek out the DRM-free stuff specifically, it's realistic to think most of them don't care.
 They will expect to see the mainstream movies from the like of Disney, Warner Brothers, and Paramount as a (false) indicator of quality, but ultimately they'll watch anything that looks good.